THE STORY OF THE MAKER JOURNAL

 are devoted to, and hope will make you want to join the community of open discussion on the processes of making.

 The Maker Journal represents everything we discovered on the journey to find the contemporary artisanal designers of today; awareness, experimentation and open-mindedness.
 It is first and foremost a celebration of the makers, and an appreciation of the plethora of hand making techniques that they utilise in creating naturally imperfect and poetic designs.
 It is a call for everyone out there, who is overwhelmed and numbed by mass consumption, production and media that want to lead a slower life.
 It aims to create a community of conscious individuals, who care about the decisions they make with their purchases, cherish the things we buy and to support emerging creatives.
-The designers featured in this website are ones that care about the environment, and are aware of the ability for fashion to make a difference.
-We have had eye opening conversations with a variety of gifted designers and learned a lot about all the time and thought that goes into creating just one item of clothing.
-We have seen delightful crafts and been mesmerised by the love that the people making them have for the process, and been convinced that artisanal techniques have a place in the future of the fashion industry.
+The designers featured on this website are ones that care about the environment, and are aware of the ability for fashion to make a difference.
+We have been convinced that artisanal techniques have a place in the future of the fashion industry.
 I hope the content and conversations on The Maker Journal make you feel the same way.
+If you prefer print, you can buy our first issue here: http://themakerjournal.bigcartel.com/.

 In 2018, The Maker Journal will expand from Singapore to the UK, Australia and Finland.
 We have our sights set on being global, and want to show that slow fashion has no boundaries; we therefore invite global writers to contribute onto the platform.
 The Maker Bazaar will launch later on in 2018 as a marketplace with a comprehensive search system for finding slow fashion items.